Why You Should (And Shouldn’t) Visit The Arenal Volcano National Park

 The peninsula’s tip

 The furthest you can hike inside the Peninsula Sector is to the peninsula’s tip, which juts out into Lake Arenal.
-At the tip, you can get close enough to the water to touch but doing so isn’t recommended as there may be crocodiles in the area.
+At the tip, you can get close enough to touch the water but doing so isn’t recommended; crocodiles may be in the area.
 Swimming is prohibited.
 A lovely, lakeside, raised platform built around a tree provides a safe place to take in a beautiful panoramic view.

 Arenal Volcano National Park wildlife